-Air compressor oils, lubricants, are specifically developed and tested for respective compressor types and requirements.
-Their mains tasks include reducing wear and tear, cooling of parts, sealing, and cleaning.
+Air compressor oils and lubricants are specifically developed and tested for respective compressor types and requirements.
+Their main tasks include reducing wear and tear, cooling of parts, sealing, and cleaning.
 But, what makes air compressor oils so different from regular oils?

 This article will provide you with all you need to know about air compressor oils, including their types and alternatives!